-Wages are subject to all employment (payroll) taxes and reportable as PIT wages unless otherwise stated.
-For more information, view Information Sheet: Wages (DE 231A).
+Wages are subject to all employment (payroll) taxes and reportable as Personal Income Tax (PIT) wages unless otherwise stated.
+For more information, refer to Information Sheet: Wages (DE 231A) (PDF).
 See Required Filings and Due Dates on how to report and pay payroll taxes.

 The method of payment, whether by private agreement, consent, or mandate, does not change the taxability of wages paid to employees.

 Important: If you pay your employee’s share of Social Security, Medicare, and/or State Disability Insurance (SDI) without deducting the amounts from their wages, these payments may also be wages.
-For more information refer to Information Sheet: Social Security/Medicare/SDI Taxes Paid by an Employer (DE 231Q).
+For more information, refer to Information Sheet: Social Security/Medicare/SDI Taxes Paid by an Employer (DE 231Q) (PDF).

-Generally, all wages are considered subject and are to be reported and used to determine the amount of Unemployment Insurance (UI), SDI, and Paid Family Leave (PFL) benefits a claimant should receive.
+Generally, all wages are considered subject and must be reported and used to determine the amount of Unemployment Insurance (UI), SDI, and Paid Family Leave (PFL) benefits a claimant should receive.
 Subject wages are the full amount of wages, regardless of the UI and SDI taxable wage limits.

-Personal Income Tax (PIT) wages are cash and noncash payments subject to state income tax.
-Wages that must be reported on an individual’s California income tax return are PIT wages.
+PIT wages are cash and noncash payments subject to state income tax.
 Most payments for employees’ services are reportable as PIT wages.
-An employee’s calendar year total for PIT wages should agree with the amount reported on the employee’s federal Wage and Tax Statement (Form W-2) in Box 16 (state wages, tips, etc.).
+An employee’s calendar year total for PIT wages should match with the amount reported on the employee’s federal Wage and Tax Statement (Form W-2) in Box 16 (state wages, tips, etc.).

 Note: Some wages excluded from PIT withholding are still considered PIT wages and must be reported to the EDD (for example, wages paid to agricultural workers).

 In most situations, when wages are subject to UI, Employment Training Tax (ETT), SDI, and PIT withholding, subject wages and PIT wages are the same.
-Examples of when subject wages and PIT wages are different are:
+Examples of when subject wages and PIT wages are different:

 - Employee salary reduction contributions to a qualified retirement or pension plan are included as subject wages, but are not reportable as PIT wages.